MET-OM/dnora/docs/index.rst

 4. Installation of **HOS-ocean**.
 The latest HOS-ocean version can be downloaded from https://github.com/LHEEA/HOS-ocean .
 The installation procedure can be found in: https://github.com/LHEEA/HOS-ocean/wiki/Installation

+5. Installation of **REEF3D**.
+The latest REEF3D and DIVEMesh versions can be downloaded from https://github.com/REEF3D .
+The installation procedure can be found in: https://reef3d.wordpress.com/installation/ .
+Note: Only REEF3D::FNPF has been tested in dnora.

 To run the models within dnora, the paths, where the models are installed, need to be defined in .bashrc, e.g., ::

    export PATH=${PATH}:/home/user/Programs/swan

    export PATH=${PATH}:/home/user/Programs/swash

    export PATH=${PATH}:/home/user/Programs/HOS-ocean/bin

+   export PATH=${PATH}:/home/user/Programs/REEF3D_xx/DIVEMesh/bin
+   export PATH=${PATH}:/home/user/Programs/REEF3D_xx/REEF3D/bin

    source ~/.bashrc